ains-arch/flask-database/README.md

 ## Build Instructions

-First, if you're able, remove the volumes you've created in previous work to free up disk space.
+First, if you're able,
+stop all running docker containers, remove all containers, including stopped ones, and prune all docker volumes.

 ```sh
 $ ./reboot.sh